-Ready for flavorful flank steak topped with a decadent sauce?
-Let’s do it!
+Ready for flavorful grilled flank steak topped with a decadent sauce?
+Let's do it!

 First, cut the onion into long slices.
 Add to a skillet with olive oil and butter, and set to cook and caramelize for about 25 minutes until golden brown.

 While I was in the kitchen working on the sauce, my husband got the grill fired up.
 He rubbed the flank steak with garlic powder and black pepper, then threw it on a super hot grill for about 5 minutes each side.
 This yielded a steak that was medium rare through the middle, and medium to medium well on the thinner end pieces.

-Once the steak is done, pull it off the grill and let it sit for 5-10 minutes before slicing it to let the juices re-distribute and lock into the meat.
+Once the steak is done, pull it off the grill and let it rest for 5-10 minutes before slicing it to let the juices re-distribute and lock into the meat.
 This is a tip that works for all steaks, regardless of how you cook them!
 If you slice immediately, the juice will run out of the meat.